This section provides answers to frequently-asked questions about user claims in iManage Security Policy Manager (iManage SPM).

 • Without collection usage: A user from a litigation team is added to the staffing of 10,000 individual matters relating to that litigation type, within iManage Security Policy Manager.
 These matters aren't in a collection.
 Assessment of access for policy application for that user requires 10,000 Allow claims.

-• With collection usage: The user is added to the staffing of a collection that contains the 10,000 matters (and for simplicity in this example, all these matters are under open-security clients) for that litigation type/department.
+• With collection usage: The user is added to the staffing of a restricted collection that contains the 10,000 matters (and for simplicity in this example, all these matters are under open-security clients) for that litigation type/department.
 To access those matters, that user a user needs just one Allow claim for the collection.
-This gives a token reduction of 9,999, for identical access (assessment and application).
+This gives a claim reduction of 9,999, for identical access (assessment and application).

 How can I adjust my organization’s current security model to include collections?